HouseRulesDLP/OSE/characters/Character_Creation.md

 As per the core rules, but remember that alignment is not being used, thus there are no Alignment Languages.
 See [Languages](Languages.md) for more details.

 ## Choose Starting Equipment
 Your class and background determine your choices for starting equipment and money.
-Starting equipment may be traded in for only 1/2 it's value due to being worn-out hand-me-downs.
+Starting equipment may be traded in for 1/2 it's value due to being worn-out hand-me-downs.

 Any money you start with may be used in purchasing additional equipment.